epiraces/hsf-reporter-chrome/README.md

 # HSF Reporter

+**This project activity is moving to a new repository.
+I am refactoring middleware, extensions and add-ons**

 Summary

 This is a Chrome extension for the submission of potential spearfishing and malware samples to the HSF engine.
 It is a proof of concept in the context of a larger project named Harms Stories Framework (HSF).
 This extension, as a proof of concept, works only for Gmail.
 Other modules or plugins may be develop after this proof of concept for other providers or as extensions, add-ons or plugins for other browsers or email clients.